Ron Jon Surf Shop

 The flagship store in Cocoa Beach is open daily and has over 52,000 square feet of retail space.

 In popular culture

 Ruon-Jian is the name of a fictional character in the animated television series Avatar: The Last Airbender which aired on Nickelodeon between 2005 and 2008.
 His name (pronounced Ron-Jon) is humorously derived from the shop, as Ruon-Jian acts and looks like a stereotypical surfer.

-Cocoa Beach Surf Museum

-Ron Jon Surf Shop also houses the Cocoa Beach Surf Museum at the Cocoa Beach location.
-This museum contains exhibits highlighting surfing in the East Coast of the United States.
-It preserves and documents the unique history and culture of East Coast surfing through exhibits and educational events, community outreach programs for all ages, digital archiving activities, and its new oral history project.
-It highlights surfing history and culture from Cocoa Beach, nationally and internationally, and from differing perspectives, including exhibits that feature the history and lore that defines Cocoa Beach as one of the premier surf towns in the world.